 You can update these details to help decrease your return rate:

 - Product description

 - Product packaging quality so items don’t arrive damaged

 It’s in your best interest to take action before your return rate gets too high, otherwise, Amazon reserves the right to suspend your product listing and seller account.

-Additionally, avoiding returns in the first place can keep you from being charged return processing fees.
+Furthermore, avoiding returns in the first place prevents you from incurring return processing fees.
 This way, you minimize the amount of FBA storage fees, fulfillment fees, and processing fees altogether.

 Many customers who purchase products on Amazon think that they’re purchasing directly from the site’s inventory and not from an individual seller.
-Because of this, Amazon sellers are held responsible for covering the cost of the product and various FBA fees.
+Due to this, Amazon sellers must cover the cost of the product and various FBA fees.

 To avoid missing out on profits, sellers should keep an eye on filing for reimbursements, moving unsellable inventory from FBA, and aligning customer expectations using their product listing details.
 Doing so can be what makes all the difference in a successful product or brand launch on Amazon.

 Product returns are unavoidable whenever you’re selling goods and products.
-Staying updated on the Amazon return policy for customers and FBA/FBM Sellers will help you navigate the unfortunate risk of accepting returns more often than you’d like.
+Staying updated on the Amazon Seller return policy for customers and FBA or FBM Sellers will help you navigate the unfortunate risk of accepting returns more often than you’d like.